+--electrify-allow-regexp=<perl-regular-expression>

-''' --electrify-allow-regexp=<perl-regular-expression> --electrify-deny-regexp=<perl-regular-expression> '''
+--electrify-deny-regexp=<perl-regular-expression>

-These options allow you to specify which sub-processes should/should not be executed in the cluster.
-You use a perl-style regular expression that is matched against both the process name and all of its arguments, such as the name of the script or JAR file that is being executed.
-When Electrify detects that a process is started, it constructs the command-line for that process by joining all of the components of its "argv" array together with spaces and then applying the list of "allow" and "deny" regular expressions in the sequence that they were supplied on the command-line.
+These options allow you to specify which sub-processes to execute in the cluster.
+You use a Perl-style regular expression that is matched against both the process name and all of its arguments, such as the name of the script or JAR file that is being executed.
+When Electrify detects that a process is started, it constructs the command line for that process by joining all of the components of its "argv" array together with spaces and then applying the list of "allow" and "deny" regular expressions in the sequence that they were supplied on the command line.